-environmental health issues were labeled "emergency" in their maintenance protocol, my staff identified no such clear guidance from several of the companies that responded.
+The information we received about private housing companies' handling of environmental hazards - such as mold, lead paint, or asbestos - in on-base housing also raised concerns.
+While some housing providers insisted that there are clear procedures in place and that all environmental health issues were labeled "emergency" in their maintenance protocol, my staff identified no such clear guidance from several of the companies that responded.
 Companies either lacked clear property maintenance procedures for handling asbestos, mold, and lead in their project or resident agreements (one company only provided residents tips for how residents could protect their homes) or did not tag them in their maintenance logs so they could be identified and tracked.
 Although some of these issues could be tagged through other maintenance requests (such as HVAC, or heating, ventilation, and air conditioning issues covering mold problems), the failure to clearly and separately identify these problems when they occur means that the existence and frequency of these issues at their installations can be obscured to the service members and their families, property managers, housing companies, installation commanders, and the military services.

 My office also received information from multiple whistleblowers regarding processes in place for on-base housing at one Air Force facility.
 While we were unable to obtain documentary corroboration of the concerns raised by these whistleblowers, the allegations appear to be consistent with some of the problems we identified in this investigation.
-The whistleblowers allegedly witnessed property management staff purposely log incorrect contact information in their system to ensure that residents that had previously reported issues or expressed complaints to the office would not receive the annual third party professional survey.13 These surveys play a key role in determining resident satisfaction and are factored into the company's annual incentive fee awards.
+The whistleblowers allegedly witnessed property management staff purposely log incorrect contact information in their system to ensure that residents that had previously reported issues or expressed complaints to the office would not receive the annual third party professional survey.
+14 These surveys play a key role in determining resident satisfaction and are factored into the company's annual incentive fee awards.

 Similarly, the whistleblowers also alleged that if a resident expressed that they were unsatisfied by their housing in a survey or at the completion of a maintenance request, company employees were instructed to change the "unsatisfied" marking to "satisfied" before it was seen by senior corporate officers.
 Our office also received allegations from the whistleblowers that indicated that property and leasing managers would intentionally and improperly charge residents for any minor issue they could find when inspecting rooms after residents move out.
 They alleged that these charges were tied to the bonuses property staff are given at the end of the year.
-14 b.
-There is a lack of clear coordination between the private military housing providers and the military services regarding maintenance requests and housing inspections.
+15